-Although most of them have no experience in cannabis in general, which have been integrated into empty Bursais skeletons, some of these companies are able to enjoy the inflated value of their shares on the stock exchange overnight, sometimes hundreds of percent, only on the basis of announcements of future agreements or theoretical plans only for the establishment and production of cannabis for local sale And export.
+Although most of them have no experience in the field of cannabis in general, which have been integrated into empty Bursa skeletons, some of these companies are able to benefit from inflating the value of their shares on the stock exchange overnight, sometimes hundreds of percent, only on the basis of announcements of future agreements or theoretical plans only for the establishment and production of cannabis for local sale And export.

-But there are also more serious cases where the announcements to the stock exchange and investors are not only "unfounded" or "purely theoretical," but contain incorrect and false information, and therefore investors are very careful to examine the background of each company and its true intentions Before buying Cannabis shares.
+But there are also more serious cases where the announcements to the stock exchange and investors are not only "unfounded" or "purely theoretical," but contain incorrect and false information, so it is important for investors to carefully examine the background of each company and its true intentions Before buying Cannabis shares.

-This statement is obviously far from correct.
-Bar-Lev has never raised medical cannabis in Israel and does not yet have such a license - which did not prevent the company's share price surge following this announcement in many percentages on that day.
+This statement is of course far from correct.
+"Bar Lev" has never raised medical cannabis in Israel and does not yet have such a license - which did not prevent the company's share price surge following this announcement in many percentages on that day.
 Since then it has been steadily declining every day.

-At the end of 2017 registered pioneers, companies "Mediocre"(Medivie) and"Will be defined"Together, who were the first to merge their naked stock market skeleton with a dedicated private company that opened for entry into the field -" Mediwi "with"Hey Parma"(Hi Pharma) and" defined "with"Globus PharmaGlobus Pharma "- both of which have gained increasing popularity among enthusiastic investors who have been waiting to enter the plant and acquire Cannabis shares.
+At the end of 2017 registered pioneers, companies "Mediocre"(Medivie) and"Will be setTogether, which were the first to merge their naked stock market skeleton with a dedicated private company that opened for entry into the field - Mediwi with "Hey Parma"(Hi Pharma) and" defined "with"Globus PharmaGlobus Pharma "- both of which have gained increasing popularity among enthusiastic investors who have been waiting to enter the plant and acquire Cannabis shares.

-Following them, just last week and within a few days, 4 announced that it had entered the field and issued new Cannabis shares:Amir Marketing"From the farmers' association leapt after announcing an expected investment in the"BOL Pharma"And"D-Pharm"(D pharm) that merged with"Uni"(UNV Medicine),"Optra"(Ophectra) that merged with"David Medical"(Holyweed Medical) and"Next Jen"(Nextgen Biomed) might do so with"As a Pharma"(Kitov Pharma).
+Following them, just last week and within a few days, 4 announced that it had entered the field and issued new Cannabis shares:Amir Marketing"From the Farmer's Association jumped after announcing an expected investment in the"BOL Pharma"And"D-Pharm"(D pharm) that merged with"Youn"(UNV Medicine),"Optra"(Ophectra) that merged with"David Medical"(Holyweed Medical) and"Next Jen"(Nextgen Biomed) might do so with"As a Pharma"(Kitov Pharma).

-But like any other virgin field, cannabis also has the potential for large profits, but there is also a small risk of being caught.
-This is not a "pump & dump" phenomenon, but you can certainly find things that should be noticed in the companies' reports to the stock exchange.
+But like any other virgin field, cannabis also has great potential for profit, but there is also a risk of falling into the trap.
+While this is not a "pump & dump" phenomenon, it is certainly possible to find things that should be noticed in the companies' reports to the stock exchange.

 (Note: the order of names on the list is chronological only by the date of reporting on joining the cannabis industry and without any other meaning)

-In the end, 2017 became a nondescript stockbroker from Cannabis after a merger with a new private company called Hi Pharma, which holds temporary permits (not licenses) from the Ministry of Health for the growth, Breeding, production, storage and distribution of the plant in a kibbutz in northern Sharon.
+In the end, 2017 became a nondescript stockbroker for Cannabis after a merger with a new private company called Hi Pharma, which holds temporary permits (not licenses) from the Ministry of Health for the cultivation, Breeding, production, storage and distribution of the plant in a kibbutz in northern Sharon.

-The signature with Barneys is definitely equivalent to cannabis, and the company is expected to begin construction activities in the coming weeks, but they still have no tangible cannabis assets in Israel.
+The signing with Barnease is definitely equivalent to cannabis, and the company is expected to begin construction activities in the coming weeks, but they still have no tangible cannabis assets in Israel.

 Taste - Globus Pharma

-"Tasfir" was an anonymous stock market skeleton, devoid of essential activity and cash, which overnight became a fairly successful cannabis company on the Israeli stock market.
-Globus has brought to the merger table four initial approvals (not licenses) for growing, breeding, producing, storing and distributing cannabis and an empty agricultural area of 20 dunam in the Ashkelon area.
+"Tasfir" was an anonymous stock market skeleton, without any substantial activity and cash, which overnight became a fairly successful cannabis company on the Israeli stock market.
+Globus has brought to the merger table four initial approvals (not licenses) for the cultivation, breeding, production, storage and distribution of cannabis and an empty agricultural area of 20 dunam in the Ashkelon area.

-Two or three announcements to the Tel Aviv Stock Exchange of theoretical plans for the establishment of the Cannabis Farm in Israel and abroad, together with a forecast of hundreds of millions of shekels of self-reported profits, boosted the share's value by tens of percent, even though in this case it is still only potential.
+Two or three announcements to the Tel Aviv Stock Exchange of theoretical plans for the establishment of the Cannabis farm in Israel and abroad, together with a forecast of hundreds of millions of shekels of self-reported profits, boosted the share's value by tens of percentage points.

 Amir Marketing - BOL Pharma

-Last week, in the Blitz, they joined the list of cannabis companies on the Israeli stock market.
-The first of the companies that announced a planned entry into the industry and was entitled to an increase in the value of its shares is Amir Marketing, the oldest and most recognized company of all the companies, The body that represents the farmers in Israel - and is therefore considered to be the most reliable.
+Last week, in the blitz, they joined the list of cannabis companies in the Israeli stock market.
+The first of the companies that announced a planned entry into the industry and was entitled to an increase in the value of its shares is Amir Marketing, the oldest and most well-known of all companies, The body that represents the farmers in Israel - and is therefore considered to be the most reliable.

-In other words, Amir is currently the only company among the cannabis companies based on real business, and therefore investment in it may be safer, although its entry into the field is not yet certain, according to its announcement to the stock exchange.
+In other words, Amir is currently the only company among the cannabis companies that is based on real business, and therefore an investment in it may be safer, although its entry into the field is not yet certain, according to its announcement to the TASE.

 At the same time, a fourth company joined the Israeli cannabis market: the stock exchange skeleton "D-Pharm", owned by the veteran investor Itzik Shrem, Which has already promoted the cannabis company that crashed in the past and announced last week a merger with UNV Medicine.

-Although she never grew cannabis, the company showed itself up until a few days ago on its Web site as someone who allegedly owns an active medical cannabis farm (called "Amit Farm"), and even has allegedly GAP and GMP certification for cannabis cultivation Which of course is not true.
+Although Cannabis has never raised cannabis, it has presented itself up to a few days ago on its Web site as someone who allegedly owns an active Cannabis medical farm (known as a "peer farm"), and even has allegedly GAP and GMP certification for cannabis cultivation Which of course is not true.

 After the magazine contacted the company for checking the wrong information on the site, its managers announced that it was indeed a human error of the programmer who wrote the words in the present tense instead of in future tense and that the information would be corrected immediately.
-Although the information on the site was partially corrected, the company's announcement to the Israeli stock exchange last week also claimed that it was "active in the manufacture and supply of medical cannabis" although not yet ostensibly.
+Although the information on the site has been partially corrected, the company's announcement to the Israeli stock exchange last week claims that it is "active in the manufacture and supply of medical cannabis" although not yet ostensibly.

 Opectra - David Medical